 We headed over to Fish Lane for drinks at the many bars that dot this once industrial side street.
 Best to visit after 4pm.
 Having a husband who loves a drink has got to be a good thing. http://explorefishlane.com.au

 For readers outside Australia, know that we are doing OK with covid.
 Our population of 25 million has clocked up 29,000 cases and 909 deaths.
-Internationally, our borders shut early, and now just one covid case ensures snap lockdowns and state border closures.
+Internationally, our borders shut early, and now just a single covid case ensures snap lockdowns and state border closures.
 This is happening at the moment in Western Australia where the UK variant has been detected in the corridor of a quarantine hotel.

 In Brisbane, life is normal – people are at work and school, in theatres, cafes, pubs and gyms without masks but with social distancing.
 But we are well aware that things can fall apart quickly.
 Vaccine distribution is tipped to be well and truly underway by October.
 I don’t want to overread the tea leaves but I feel 2021 will be quite the year.